darchr/gem5/configs/example/README.md

 The weight output file has a similar format except the interval number changes to a weight number.
 The weights sum up to 1 and each weight tells you how important this `Simpoint` is.
 The `SimPoints` are used with their according weights to compute the weighted average for a given metric.

-After getting `SimPoint` file and the Weights file, the next step is to use those files to take checkpoints using `gem5’s` checkpointing function.
+After getting the `SimPoint` file and the Weights file, the next step is to use those files to take checkpoints using `gem5’s` checkpointing function.
 Input the `SimPoint` files paths for the `SimPoint` config file.
 Refer to the format of the `SimPoints` class when providing SimPoints and their weights in the config file:

 ```sh